 Don’t get the idea that Long Island is a newcomer to the motion picture industry.
 The area has been a principal player on screen going back to the days of silent movies.
 If you’re looking for a cool day trip, why not pay a visit to these local spots that served as a setting for some great movies.

-Start your tour at Old Westbury Gardens, namely, its grand Phipps Estate.
-Most famously, the mansion doubled in Alfred Hitchcock’s 1959 thriller "North by Northwest" as the Glen Cove house where the movie’s hero, Roger Thornhill (Cary Grant), was kidnapped by the creepy bad guy (James Mason) and then force-fed booze by an even creepier bad guy (played by a very young Martin Landau).
+1. Start your tour at Old Westbury Gardens, namely, its grand Phipps Estate.
+Most famously, the mansion doubled in Alfred Hitchcock’s 1959 thriller, “North by Northwest,” as the Glen Cove house where the movie’s hero, Roger Thornhill (Cary Grant), was kidnapped by the creepy bad guy (James Mason) and then force-fed booze by an even creepier bad guy (played by a very young Martin Landau).
 The Phipps Mansion was also featured in “Love Story” (1970) and “Cruel Intentions” (1999). ($12 adults, $7 ages 7-17; 516-333-0048, oldwestburygardens.org)

-When you’re done with the mansion, you can take a quick tour of the property or just get back in your car and drive 11 miles north to Sands Point Preserve ($10/car parking; sandspointpreserveconservancy.org).
-Here, you can tour Falaise, the estate owned by Harry Guggenheim (who was married to Newsday founder Alicia Patterson) and see the room where the memorable horse’s head in the bed scene from “The Godfather” (1972) was filmed ($10 guided tours offered Thursdays-Sundays May-November, reserve at 516-571-7901).
+2. When you’re done with the mansion, you can take a quick tour of the property or just get back in your car and drive 11 miles north to Sands Point Preserve ($10/car parking; sandspointpreserveconservancy.org).
+Here, you can tour Falaise, the estate owned by Harry Guggenheim (who was married to Newsday founder Alicia Patterson) and see the room where the memorable horse’s head in the bedroom scene from “The Godfather” (1972) was filmed ($10 guided tours offered Thursdays-Sundays May-November, reserve at 516-571-7901).